loic-roux-404/paas-sandbox/README.md

 TO DO
 ------------
-- vault
-- consul & nomad server on heroku container
+- vault server on heroku container
 - list a test host file
 - Create consul cluster before vault and unidirectional connect
 - Secure nomad with vault